 What To Serve With Easy Boiled Shrimp?

-Another quick and easy homemade sauce is one part mayonnaise and one part ketchup.
+Another quick and easy homemade sauce is 1 part mayonnaise to 1 part ketchup.
 It's also perfect for dipping boiled crawfish into.
 Other ingredients like sweet pickles and horseradish sauce add flavor to this simple dip.
 Or be creative and try your favorites to make your very own special dipping sauce.

 More Shrimp Recipes

-Here are recipes that are a great option for cooking shrimp.
+Here are recipes that are an excellent option for cooking shrimp.

 Easy Boiled Shrimp Recipe